UMAprotocol/UMIPs/UMIPs/umip-24.md

         }
     }

-6) Divide the value from step 5 by the value at step 3 and multiply by 10 to get the settlement value of the TVL_SUSHI_UNI_RATIO price identifier
+6) Divide the value from step 5 by the value at step 3 and multiply by 10 to get the settlement value of the SUSHIUNI_TVL price identifier